coroutineDispatcher/new_blog/clq9u86j1000108jyf4rn4zke.md

 One of my favorite apps is [Pocket, from Mozilla](https://www.mozilla.org/en-US/firefox/pocket/) team, so I thought I should create a mock of that one, but in multiplatform.

 *Note: The project simply reflects my journey with Kotlin Multiplatform.
 I do not claim that this repository serves as a good example at this point.
 It's not a bad example either, but it currently lacks a proper navigation technique and is somewhat hacky.*

+The project, along with its readme and details is found [here](https://github.com/coroutineDispatcher/belt).

 ## What I wanted to achieve